Eli Erlick: Access to hormone therapy

 In August 2022, conservatives including Tucker Carlson, Matt Walsh, and Blaire White, criticized Erlick for detailing a plan on social media for individuals to send spare hormone therapy prescriptions to people in those U.S. states which are working to criminalize such drugs, despite the law only allowing such drugs to be prescribed by a physician.
 Some conservatives reported her to federal authorities, including the U.S. Drug Enforcement Administration.

-Chaya Raichik announced her account Libs of TikTok was suspended from Twitter after accusing Erlick of distributing the medications.
+Chaya Raichik said that her account Libs of TikTok was suspended from Twitter after accusing Erlick of distributing the medications.

-Walsh accused Erlick of being a "confessed drug dealer" and later reported Erlick to the University of California, Santa Cruz, where she is a PhD candidate.
+Walsh accused Erlick of being a "confessed drug dealer" and later reported Erlick to the University of California, Santa Cruz, where she was a PhD candidate.
 After the university's leadership initially ignored Walsh, he shared the contact information for several leaders of the university on social media.
-The university then said in a statement that "as a campus continuously working in pursuit of social justice," it "strongly supports transgender members of our community.", adding that "The university is aware of social media posts by one of our graduate students related to gender-affirming medical care outlawed in certain states.
+The university then said in a statement that "as a campus continuously working in pursuit of social justice," it "strongly supports transgender members of our community", adding that "The university is aware of social media posts by one of our graduate students related to gender-affirming medical care outlawed in certain states.
 The university takes allegations of illegal activity seriously, harassment included."
 Erlick defended herself from criticism, saying that "all trans people should have access to gender-affirming care" and that "trans people have shared hormone replacement therapy treatments for over 80 years.
 This is nothing new or unique.
 It is important to add that no one is providing hormone replacement therapy to children and the accusations that I am are false and absurd."
 Erlick also accused Walsh of "profiting from the moral panic over transness through new followers, advertisers and pageviews.
 Money, fame and power are his only goals."
 Following Walsh's comments about her, Erlick received slurs, harassment, and threats of violence.

 Erlick and other activists accused Walsh of stochastic terrorism, a term used to describe an incitement of violence against a target through social media with plausible deniability.
 Walsh denied these accusations of terrorism, arguing that sharing contact information that is publicly available does not constitute harassment and that criticizing someone does not constitute terrorism.
 Erlick alleged Walsh targeted her for her accusations that he misrepresented his documentary to potential interviewees.

 Academia

 Erlick writes about political philosophy, social movements, and transgender communities.
-She is a doctoral candidate at the University of California, Santa Cruz in its Feminist Studies and History of Consciousness departments.
+She completed her PhD at the University of California, Santa Cruz in its Feminist Studies and History of Consciousness departments.
+In 2017, she became Glamour Magazine's first transgender college woman of the year.

+Her book, Before Gender: Lost Stories from Trans History, 1850–1950, addresses "thirty intersectional and transnational case studies, centring trans lives often erased from mainstream accounts.", for example the mustarjil folk singer Masoud El Amaratly.
+In 2017, she won the Lambda Literary Award for best LGBTQ Anthology as a contributor to The Remedy: Queer and Trans Voices on Health and Healthcare.